-The Personal Data Protection Law constitutes an integrated framework to ensure the confidentiality of information and protect the privacy of individuals in the UAE.
+The Personal Data Protection Law, Federal Decree Law No. 45 of 2021 regarding the Protection of Personal Data, constitutes an integrated framework to ensure the confidentiality of information and protect the privacy of individuals in the UAE.
 It provides a proper governance for data management and protection and defines the rights and duties of all parties concerned.

 Provisions of the law